lkubb/salt-tool-pipx-formula/README.md

 Sets up, configures and updates `pipx`.

 ## Usage
-Applying `tool-pipx` will make sure `pipx` is configured as specified.
+Applying `tool-pipx` will make sure `pipx` is configured as specified and requested packages are installed.

+### Execution module and state
+This formula provides a custom execution module and state to manage packages installed with pipx.
+The functions are self-explanatory, please see the source code for comments.
+Currently, the following states are supported:
+* `pipx.installed(name, user)`
+* `pipx.absent(name, user)`
+* `pipx.uptodate(name, user)`

 ## Configuration
 ### Pillar